The purpose of this study is to use a program called Regulating Together (RT), a remote,

 ----Participants with significant disruptive, aggressive, self-injurious or

-sexually inappropriate behaviors deemed potentially dangerous or overly disruptive to
+sexually inappropriate behaviors deemed potentially dangerous or overly disruptive

 Trial Details